-1) Some say there is no legitimate authority.
+- Some people try to say there is no legitimate authority.

-The dictionary definition of rebellion is not very helpful to the discussion.
-All the sources I read simply defined rebellion as violent resistance against whatever power structure is in place.
+The dictionary definition of rebellion is not very helpful to this discussion, because all the sources I read simply defined rebellion as violent resistance against whatever power structure is in place.
 But most people have a sense of legitimate versus illegitimate authority.

 Christians, in particular, often struggle with how to respond to anyone who claims authority.
 There are places in the Bible that speak of God at least allowing the worldly powers that exist.
 However, I think asking one question reminds us to look at the whole scenario: Can just anyone claim authority over our children?